Ankle Sprains: Avoiding the Route to Chronic Pain

 Exercise

-Flexibility and Mobility: Reacquiring the ankle's range of motion and suppleness is fundamental to reestablishing its normal functionality.
-This may necessitate specific stretching exercises tailored to your individual needs and the severity of your injury.
+Flexibility and Mobility: Regaining the ankle’s range of motion is essential for restoring normal function.
+This involves targeted stretching exercises tailored to the severity of the injury.

 Rehab Ankle Sprains - Exercise and Treatment